lab-brussels-1/The-first-group/planning/development-strategy.md

 ## Images (milestone)

-> "As a user I want to see the images of Tree's Health/social impact"
+> "As a user I want to see the images of Tree's"

 There should be an image of Tree.